AndrewRedican/mitsuketa/README.md

 ## Why mitsuketa?

 Mitsuketa makes JavaScript easier by taking the hassle out of working with deeply nested data structures.
+Allows you to strict compare object, locate deeply nested entities, etc.

 ## Examples